rocicorp/diff-server/doc/quickstart-flutter.md

-# Conflict-Free Offline Sync in 5 Minutes
+# Conflict-Free Offline Sync in Less than 5 Minutes

 ### 1. Download and unzip the latest release

+Get the latest replicant-flutter-sdk.zip from https://github.com/aboodman/replicant/releases then:

 ```
-# Download the latest replicant-flutter-sdk.zip from https://github.com/aboodman/replicant/releases.
-cd ~/Downloads
 unzip replicant-flutter-sdk.zip
 ```

-### 2. Add the `replicant` dependency to your pubspec.yaml
+### 2. Add the `replicant` dependency to your `pubspec.yaml`

 ```
 ...